jadecobra/python_tdd_exercises/source/data_structures/booleans/booleans.rst

 review
 *********************************************************************************

-Another way to say the notes from the tests is that
+From the tests I can say that

 * a container with things is True_
 * an empty container is False_